railwayapp/docs/src/docs/how-to/use-the-public-api.md

 #### Team token

-If you select a `Team` in the dropdown in the image above, the token will be tied to that team and will have access to all the team's resources.
-This token cannot be used to access your personal resources on Railway so feel free to share it with your teammates.
+Select a team in the `Team` dropdown to create a token tied to a team.
+A team token -
+- has access to all the team's resources
+- cannot be used to access your personal resources on Railway

+*Note that Teams are a Pro feature.*

 #### Personal token

-If you do not select a `Team`, the token will be tied to your Railway account and will have access to all your resources.
+If you do not select a team, the token will be tied to your Railway account and will have access to all your resources.
 Do not share this token with anyone else.

+### Execute a Test Query

 Once you have your token, you can pass it within the `Authorization` header of your request.
 You can try the query below in the terminal of your choice.
 It should return your name and email on Railway: